slackapi/deno-slack-hub/README.md

 ### import

-Import the hub package in your next gen deno project, we recommend doing this through the `import_map.json`.
+Import the `deno-slack-hub` package in your next gen Deno project, we recommend doing this through the `import_map.json`.

 ```json